-As a functional medicine doctor, I’m dedicated and committed to helping patients live a happier, healthier, and more rewarding lifestyle — especially when things aren’t going so well.
-Whether you need help creating a known condition or diagnosing one, I’m ready and willing to assist you.
+As a Certified Functional Medicine Practitioner for 24+ years, I’m dedicated and committed to helping patients live a happier, healthier, and more rewarding lifestyle — especially when things aren’t going so well.
+Whether you need help treating a known chronic condition or diagnosing one, my staff and I are here to help you.

-In terms of SIBO and CIRS, I’ve helped a number of patients overcome and find relief from symptoms — as well as irritable bowel syndrome and inflammatory bowel disease.
+In terms of SIBO and CIRS, I’ve helped a number of patients overcome CIRS and SIBO and find relief from symptoms.
 I understand how stressful this condition can be and I want to ensure every patient has access to a quality, reliable, safe, and effective treatment plan from a trusted professional.

-If you’d like to learn more about these two conditions and how they’re related, want to discuss some of your symptoms, or would simply like a checkup, don’t hesitate to contact me right away.
+If you’d like to learn more about these two conditions and how they’re related, want to discuss some of your symptoms, or would simply like to have your case reviewed, don’t hesitate to contact my office.
 I’m honored to serve you and your family with best-in-class functional medicine care.